Druidblack/MusicBrainz-UserScripts/README.md

 1. Check the uploaded image for the required requirements.

 1.1.
 For png images, we check the format and resolution.
-If it doesn't match, the script won't let you download it.
+If it doesn't match, then the script won't load it for Cutout and Clearart.
+For the logo, check the transparency and convert it to Png and if the size exceeds the required one, it will allow it to be cropped and reduced to the required size.For Wide Thumb, Fanart and Banner, you can also crop the image and reduce it to the required size and convert it.

 1.2.
 For jpg images.
 We check the correctness of the aspect ratio and the minimum resolution of the image.
 If the image corresponds to the aspect ratio but is higher than the required resolution or in a different format, then we will convert the image to the required requirements before uploading the script.